Odinn-1982/RNK-Lobby/md/PRE_RELEASE_CHECKLIST.md

 ---

-## 🎉 YOU'RE READY!
+## ðŸŽ‰ YOU'RE READY!

 Once you've completed this checklist, your module is production-ready and you can release it with confidence!

 ---

 **Questions to ask yourself:**
-- Is the code clean and tested? ✓
+- Is the code clean and tested? âœ“
-- Are the docs comprehensive? ✓
+- Are the docs comprehensive? âœ“
-- Is the license clear? ✓
+- Is the license clear? âœ“
-- Are the links all working? ✓
+- Are the links all working? âœ“
 - Have I tested it in Foundry?
 (Do this!)
-- Is the GitHub repo public? ✓
+- Is the GitHub repo public? âœ“
-- Are the release notes clear? ✓
+- Are the release notes clear? âœ“

-If you answer YES to all of these, you're good to go! 🚀
+If you answer YES to all of these, you're good to go! ðŸš€